• Skip to primary navigation

 Sprinkle cookies for Valentine's Day

-Shaping the dough - once you press the teaspoon into the dough ball you may see some cracking around the edges, if so just reshaped the dough with your fingers to make them nice and round.
+Shaping the dough – Once you press the teaspoon into the dough ball, you may see some cracking around the edges; if so, just reshape the dough with your fingers to make it nice and round.

-Making the indent deeper - sometimes after the cookies are baked the indent gets shallower, if this happens just press the teaspoon into the cookie to make the indent deeper.
-Also, once the cookies cool the indent will get deeper.
+Making the indent deeper—Sometimes, after the cookies are baked, the indent gets shallower.
+If this happens, press the teaspoon into the cookie to make the indent deeper.
+Also, once the cookies cool, the indent will get deeper.

 Today's recipe has you covered for Valentine's Day, but what about other times you want a thumbprint cookie?
 Luckily these cookies are so easy to change up to make for an occasion.